-The Sons of Tennesee Williams is a documentary about the gay Mardi Gras krewes out of Louisiana.
+The Sons of Tennessee Williams is a documentary about the gay Mardi Gras krewes out of Louisiana.
 This film not only shows the fun and wild side of gay Mardi Gras but takes a deeper look at the civil rights movement at the heart of the gay krewes.
-Through present-day interviews and archival footage, The Sons of Tennessee Williams tells the story of the drag movement and the fight for civil rights that predated most other homosexual liberation movments by almost 10 years.
+Through present-day interviews and archival footage, The Sons of Tennessee Williams tells the story of the drag movement and the fight for civil rights that predated most other homosexual liberation movements by almost 10 years.

-For many years in Louisiana it was against the law to be openly homosexual and any homosexual activity could be punished by imprisionment.
+For many years in Louisiana it was against the law to be openly homosexual and any homosexual activity could be punished by imprisonment.
 Mardi Gras was the one day of the year that it was legal for homosexuals to mingle in public and dress in drag.
 However, men had to be out of drag by sundown and men always had to be wearing at least one piece of masculine clothing.
 People could not even dress in drag on Halloween.
-The rest of the year, gay men were subject to being "rolled" (beaten up) or jailed if they were known to be gay.
+The rest of the year, gay men were subject to being “rolled” (beaten up) or jailed if they were known to be gay.